Skip Navigation

 G. Miscellaneous Issues

 2. Required Sharing of Computer Passwords with School Staff.
-Any student to whom a Computer is issued must share with the school any passwords, codes, or keys to allow the technology staff unlimited access to any and all materials on the Computer.
-Failure to provide such access will result in school discipline and confiscation or limitations placed on future use of the Computer and Computer Services.
+Any student to whom a Computer is issued must share with the school any passwords, codes, or keys that allow the technology staff unlimited access to all materials on the Computer.
+Failure to provide such access will result in school discipline and may lead to confiscation or limitations on future use of the Computer and Computer Services.

 3. Parent Access to Student Computer Passwords.
 Upon request, parents may have access to their child’s login password, codes, or keys.
-Parents are responsible for supervising their child’s use of the Computer and Internet access when in use at home.
+Parents are responsible for supervising their child’s use of the Computer and Internet access when it is used at home.

 5. Return of Computers.
-Computers must be returned in acceptable working order at the end of the school year or whenever requested by school staff.
-Students will also be required to turn in Computers before the end of the school year, at which time they will be inventoried, updated as needed, and subjected to search for materials in violation of this policy.
+Computers must be returned in good working order at the end of the school year or upon request by school staff.
+Students will also be required to turn in their computers before the end of the school year.
+At that time, they will be inventoried, updated as needed, and searched for materials that violate this policy.

 H. Consequences of Prohibited Activity

-HCA staff and administrators reserve the right to limit students’ access to computers and the Internet and confiscate both school and personal electronic devices if a student is breaking the rules contained within this policy.
-Further consequences will be determined by the administration.
+HCA Staff and administrators reserve the right to limit access to computers and the Internet and confiscate both school and personal electronic devices if a student is breaking the rules contained within this policy.
+The administration will determine further consequences in accordance with the student handbook.
+Consequences for inappropriate use identified by GoGuardian and/or teachers and staff.
+The consequences outlined below are presented in no specific order, and the severity of the offense will determine the result that is issued.